-The following characteristics/observances will result in vehicles being disqualified:
+The following occurrences will result in a vehicle being disqualified:

 2.2.2.1 Flames/smoke/noise.
 All cars are restricted from having any open flames or emitting any smoke.
 Cars shall not have internal flames.
-The only exception to this rule - is an internal flame is allowed in a commercial internal combustion engine that uses an alternative fuel that is synthesized by students.
-It is not allowed to have visible smoke production during the run; see below for gas containment rules.
+The only exception to this rule is that an internal flame is allowed in a commercial internal combustion engine (ICE) that uses an alternative fuel that is synthesized by students.
+Cars with ICEs are not allowed to produce smoke during the run (see below for gas containment rules).
 Succinct safety procedures for the maintenance and operation of this engine must be demonstrated by the team.
-In addition, use of an internal combustion engine must show a demonstrable and significant student design component.
-Further, noise for internal combustion engines must be kept below 90 db (as measured from a distance of 1 meter).
+In addition, cars with an ICE must show a demonstrable and significant student design component.
+Further, noise from internal combustion engines must not exceed 90 db (as measured from a distance of 1 meter).

 2.2.2.2 Liquid/Vapor/Odor Discharge.
-No liquid discharge is allowed.
+No liquid discharge, including water, is allowed.
 No obnoxious odor discharge is allowed.
 As a reaction byproduct, all liquid products of reaction should be properly collected and contained within the vehicle, and properly disposed of (example, use of a scrubber/ holding tank).
-Discharge should only occur during emergency relief situations to protect the equipment from rupture / explosion.
+Discharge should only occur during emergency relief situations to protect the equipment from rupture and/or explosion.

-As an exception to the 'no gas discharge' rule, a small amount of hydrogen discharge is allowed.
+An exception to the 'no gas discharge' rule is that a small amount of hydrogen discharge is allowed.
 A 'small amount' is considered a gas discharge below the LFL/LEL of hydrogen for the given volume of the reactor, chamber or fuel cell in which hydrogen is stored.
-Students should conduct calculations as part of the EDP to prove to the reviewer that any discharged hydrogen is well below the LFL/LEL.
+Students should provide calculations in the EDP to prove to the reviewer that any discharged hydrogen is well below the LFL/LEL.

 Although pressure relief devices are required as a means of protection, the release of pressurized gas (greater than 1 psig) is not allowed.
-If a PRV functions during a run for any reason (accidental, incorrect setting, or as intended to protect the buildup of pressure) that run will be disqualified.
-Unpressurized, untreated gas discharge as a reaction byproduct is allowed to be discharged without filtration for gases containing an NFPA rating of 3 or less (example - water vapor, CO2 are ok, H2S is not ok).
-Gas discharge from an ICE shall be permitted when the exhaust has been properly filtered by a catalytic converter or other filter media to remove, hazardous materials with an NFPA rating above 3, including soot, obnoxious odor, and smoke.
+If a PRV functions during a run for any reason (accidental, incorrect setting, or as intended to protect the buildup of pressure), that run will be disqualified.
+Unpressurized, untreated gas discharge as a reaction byproduct is allowed without filtration for gases containing an NFPA rating of 3 or less (example - water vapor, CO2 are OK, H2S is not OK).
+Gas discharge from an ICE shall be permitted when the exhaust has been properly filtered by a catalytic converter or other filter media to remove hazardous materials with an NFPA rating above 3, including soot, obnoxious odor, and smoke.
 Note that all other rules pertaining to an ICE must be strictly followed (see above).
 The onsite safety personnel may disqualify any entry where the gas discharged by a vehicle is deemed improper.
-Disqualification due to excessive gas production is at the discretion of the observing safety committee, and this ruling cannot be challenged.
+Disqualification due to excessive gas production is at the discretion of the observing safety committee, and the ruling is final and cannot be challenged.

 2.2.2.3 Open and/or Improperly Secured Containers.
 All containers on the vehicle containing chemicals with an NFPA rating of 2 or greater must be securely attached to the vehicle to prevent the container from tipping over during the competition.
-The lid to this container must also be securely attached to the container and must be capable to preventing escape of the chemical during any phase of the competition, including an accident involving tipping over of the vehicle.
+The lid to this container must also be securely attached to the container and must be capable of preventing escape of the chemical during any phase of the competition, including an accident involving tipping over of the vehicle.